-- 25. Having regard for the current risk profile of the Council the following have been identified as priority areas for Internal Audit work for 2022/23.
-These may not be audits in themselves, but cross cutting themes that will be fundamental to the scope of Internal Audit work undertaken. - Information Governance and Management Internal Audit continues to work with the Council's Data Protection Officer, helping to ensure and maintain compliance across the Council - Risk Management Internal Audit has a key role in promoting effective risk management and will continue to work with the Risk Management Group to help develop and embed a robust risk management framework across the Council.
-Within individual audits Internal Audit will seek compliance with good risk management practices and the adequacy of controls put in place by management to mitigate risks in their service areas. - Fraud Internal Audit will support the Council's anti-fraud and corruption strategy and consider the potential for fraud within work, working in tandem with the Corporate Fraud Team. - Value for Money (VfM) a focus on VfM will be reflected in Internal Audit's work mainly as a cross cutting theme within operational audits, benchmarking where appropriate with Harlow and Broxbourne.
-Audits will consider how the Council makes the best use of resources and assets, the balance of cost and performance and meeting the needs of our residents; and providing challenge on whether services could be provided in a different way. - Audit and Governance Committee Support Internal Audit will work with the Audit and Governance Committee in developing its role in relation to best practise and to contribute to effective corporate governance of the Council. - 26.
-At the operational level the key priorities of Internal Audit work in 2022/23 include: - Qualis Building on previous Qualis audits Internal Audit will continue to actively seek assurances on the adequacy of internal control, governance and the management of risks regarding Qualis from the Council's perspective, with a specific emphasis on Qualis Commercial in 2022/23. - Key Financial Systems the effectiveness of controls and management of risks with the core financial systems remains a key part of the Internal Audit work.
-Audits are scheduled on a cyclical basis so not all key financial systems will be
+- 25. Having regard for the current risk profile of the Council the following have been identified as priority areas for Internal Audit work for 2024/25.
+These may not be audits in themselves, but cross cutting themes that will be fundamental to the scope of Internal Audit work undertaken. - Information Governance and Management Internal Audit continues to work with the Council's Data Protection Officer and Senior Information Risk Officer (SIRO), helping to ensure and maintain compliance across the Council. - Risk Management Internal Audit has a key role in promoting effective risk management and will continue to work with the Senior Leadership Team and insurance to help develop and embed a robust risk management framework across the Council.
+Within individual audits Internal Audit will seek compliance with good risk management practices and the adequacy of controls put in place by management to mitigate risks in their service areas. - Fraud Internal Audit will support the Council's anti-fraud and corruption strategy and consider the potential for fraud within work, working in tandem with the Corporate Fraud Team. - Value for Money (VfM) a focus on VfM will be reflected in Internal Audit's work mainly as a cross cutting theme within operational audits, benchmarking where appropriate with Harlow, Broxbourne, and St Albans.
+Audits will consider how the Council makes the best use of resources and assets, the balance of cost and performance and meeting the needs of our residents; and providing challenge on whether services could be provided in a different way.

-- undertaken each year. - Governance frameworks Internal Audit will continue to assist the Council in enhancing its governance frameworks including information governance, project and programme governance, risk management, business continuity and health and safety. - Data analytics upskilling the Internal Audit team to ensure better use of data analytics in its audits starting with procurement and payments.
+- Audit and Governance Committee Support Internal Audit will work with the Audit and Governance Committee in developing its role in relation to best practise and to contribute to effective corporate governance of the Council. - 26.
+At the operational level the key priorities of Internal Audit work in 2024/25 include: - Qualis Building on previous Qualis audits Internal Audit will continue to actively seek assurances on the adequacy of internal control, governance and the management of risks regarding Qualis from the Council's perspective, with a specific emphasis on Qualis Commercial in 2024/25. - Key Financial Systems the effectiveness of controls and management of risks with the core financial systems remains a key part of the Internal Audit work.
+Audits are scheduled on a cyclical basis so not all key financial systems will be undertaken each year. - Governance frameworks Internal Audit will continue to assist the Council in enhancing its governance frameworks including information governance, project and programme governance, risk management, business continuity and health and safety. - Data analytics Internal Audit continues to use data analytics where possible to help inform its audits.